A course on the process of grant writing.

-Discussion Boards are collaborative learning experiences.
-Therefore, the student will participate in 5 Discussion Board Forums by posting a thread in response to the provided prompt.
+Discussion are collaborative learning experiences.
+Therefore, the student will participate in 5 Discussions by posting a thread in response to the provided prompt.
 Each thread must be at least 450 words and supported by a textbook and other sources, in current APA format.
 The student is required to reply to 2 classmates' threads.
 Each reply must be at least 300 words.
-(MLOs: A, E)
+(CLOs: A, E)

 The student will identify a sample organizational need statement for a real or hypothetical grant funding application, based on Step 3 of the O’Neal-McElrath text.
 Then, the student will write at least 800 words on the sample problem statement.
 The essay must include at least 2 sources containing information on organizational, community, national, or Census-related information.
 (CLOs: B, C, F, G)